TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          x,y,w,h + calc /stdWrap

    Description
-         Define the workarea on the giffile.
+         Define the workarea on the gif file.
 All the GifBuilderObj's will see this as the dimensions of the gif-file regarding alignment, overlaying of images an so on.
-Only TEXT-objects exceeding the boundaries of the workarea will be printed outside this area.
+Only TEXT objects exceeding the boundaries of the workarea will be printed outside this area.